Azi1403/WebProject/README.md

-**in Github desktop --choose file--clone repository i choose my project and then in this environment i change index.html and add footer then commit push it to Github in Github i use pull and merge automatically changes add and deleted new branch** **all details and command is in this file you can follow it:**
+**in Github desktop --choose file--clone repository i choose my project and then in this environment i change index.html and add footer then commit push it to Github in Github i use pull and merge automatically changes add and deleted new branch** **for syncronize our project from Githun to my desktop Github we can use clone repository from file menu in github desktop software and we can push or pull mor easily**
+**all details and command is in this file you can follow it:**

 **Part1: